danialafjeh/Project-2-Online-Restaurant-Website/README.md

 # Restaurant E-commerce Website

-‼️ NOTE : This is a portfolio project to showing my abilities and it's not a real deployed project. so all users and database are also exactly available.
+‼️ NOTE : This is a portfolio project to showing my abilities and it's not a real deployed project. so all users and database SQLite are also exactly available.

 ‼️ NOTE : All information saved in database are just for examples and completely fake.